 Jan is also a valued citizen in Jackson County where she is Mayor of Nicholson and sits on the Board of Directors for the Jackson County Chamber of Commerce.
 She continues to give back to her community by furnishing all the pre-game meals to the Jefferson High School football team.
 Jan is the preferred caterer of many of North Atlanta’s largest corporations and has been known to serve over 3,000 employees in two days at corporate events and conferences.

 Jan is known for being a hard worker, dependable, and accommodating.
 Her strong work ethic, advocacy of Gwinnett Tech and community leadership all attribute to her being an outstanding alumna.

 2017 Advisory Board of the Year: Automotive

-The Automotive Program Advisory Board members offer industry advice on program curriculum, suggests modifications to course offerings, provide meaningful internship opportunities and serve as speakers on industry topics.
-Each member is actively engaged, have hired Gwinnett Tech alumni and ensured students have the diagnostic equipment, training and in-lab experience to be successful.
+The Automotive Program Advisory Board members offer industry advice on program curriculum, suggest modifications to course offerings, provide meaningful internship opportunities and serve as speakers on industry topics.
+Each member is actively engaged, has hired Gwinnett Tech alumni and ensured students have the diagnostic equipment, training and in-lab experience to be successful.

-This year, this advisory board was instrumental in obtaining new vehicles from Nissan, KIA, Fiat Chrysler and Mercedes-Benz USA.
+This year, the automotive advisory board was instrumental in obtaining new vehicles from Nissan, KIA, Fiat Chrysler and Mercedes-Benz USA.
 Also, diesel engines and equipment were donated.
-Support of the Automotive program has incredibly grown over the past few years!
+Support of the Automotive program has incredibly grown over the past few years.

 The second annual GEAR HEADZ car show was hosted at the Lawrenceville campus, with over 70 participants.
 The Diesel program welcomed its first female student, training and recruitment, career fairs were held throughout the year.
 And, two students won silver and bronze in the SKILLS USA competition.